ludoscity/ludOScity/FindMyBikes/README.md

 However, some non personal and non identifiable data is collected and published publicly on Twitter.
 You can see the data output on the dedicated bot timeline
 #### https://twitter.com/findmybikesdata
-This published data is the essence of the #ludOScity initiative : make cities smarter through clever interactions with their inhabitants.
-This data could be used by your bike service provider to improve the service.
+This published data is the essence of #ludOScity : smarter cities through smart interactions with their inhabitants.
+This data could be used to visualize and/or evaluate bikeshare services.
-Anyone else, including you, could come up with some idea to use it.
+Anyone, including you, could come up with some idea to use it.

 #### Twitter output data format specification